-HIV membrane fusion (mediated by the HIV gp41/gp120 complex) has been identified as a promising target for inhibition.
+HIV membrane fusion (mediated by the HIV gp41 protein) has been identified as a promising target for inhibition.
 Fusion is initiated by CD4/coreceptor engagement, which triggers gp41 to extend and lance the target cell before collapsing into a six-helix “trimer of hairpins” that pulls the viral and target membranes together, leading to fusion.
 During this conformational transition, gp41 forms a transient pre-hairpin intermediate composed of a trimeric coiled coil.
 We are developing D-peptide inhibitors that bind to this intermediate and prevent HIV fusion and entry.
-The durability of D-peptides is particularly suitable for use as a microbicide, a topical preventative agent.
 Our inhibitor design also incorporates a unique "resistance capacitor" that provides a reserve of binding energy to combat potential resistance mutations (a major problem with HIV drugs).

-Our most advanced D-peptide inhibitor of HIV entry, PIE12-trimer, potently inhibits all major HIV strains and has a high barrier to the emergence of viral resistance.
-A focus of the lab is understanding how HIV ultimately develops resistance to this inhibitor.
-PIE12-trimer is a promising candidate both for prevention and treatment of HIV (preclinical studies are underway in collaboration with local biotech company Navigen).
+Our most advanced D-peptide inhibitor of HIV entry, cholesterol-conjugated PIE12-trimer, has a long half-life, potently inhibits all major HIV strains, and has a high barrier to the emergence of viral resistance.
+This inhibitor is also highly effective as both a preventative and therapeutic agent in the gold-standard HIV animal model and has advanced to late-stage preclinical studies with clinical trials expected to start in 2020.
 See figure for a model of PIE12-trimer binding to the trimeric coiled coil.

 The D. coli Project

-Currently, D-peptide discovery efforts are limited to small target proteins that can be synthesized using solid-phase peptide synthesis (SPPS) (typically <100 residues).
+Traditionally, D-peptide discovery efforts were limited to small target proteins that can be synthesized using solid-phase peptide synthesis (SPPS) (typically <100 residues).
 Our lab is developing tools to create larger chemically synthesized proteins and investigating mechanisms for folding these increasingly complex proteins.
-Recently, we chemically synthesized a record-length (312-residue) protein, DapA.
+Recently, we reported the chemical synthesis of a record-length (312-residue) protein, DapA.
 Under physiologic conditions, DapA cannot fold on its own and requires the assistance of a bacterial chaperone (GroEL/ES).
 Using a synthetic version of D-DapA, we showed that GroEL/ES is ‘ambidextrous’, capable of folding mirror-image DapA.
 This result suggests that natural chaperones can be used to fold D-peptides for mirror-image drug discovery and synthetic biology applications.

-Looking ahead, we are working to make D-protein synthesis routine by developing new tools that facilitate chemical protein synthesis.
-Such tools will enable us to pursue larger target proteins for mirror-image drug development.
-Our long-term goals are to synthesize a D-ribosome and ultimately create a fully synthetic mirror-image organism that we have dubbed “D. coli”.
+Looking ahead, we are working to make D-protein production routine by developing new tools that facilitate chemical protein synthesis, such as solubilizing “helping hands” and an automated ligator (“Aligator”) program that predicts the most efficient synthetic routes for large proteins.
+Such tools are enabling us to pursue larger target proteins for mirror-image drug development.
+Our long-term goal is to synthesize a D-ribosome for easy production of any mirror-image protein as well as a key stepping stone towards ultimately creating a fully synthetic mirror-image organism that we have dubbed “D. coli”.

 Redman JS, Francis JN, Marquardt R, Papac D, Mueller AL, Eckert DM, Welch BD, Kay MS. Pharmacokinetic and Chemical Synthesis Optimization of a Potent D-Peptide HIV Entry Inhibitor Suitable for Extended-Release Delivery (2018).
 Mol Pharm.
 15(3):1169-1179.